|3d Maryland (MD)||Fallston Lacrosse Club (MD)|

 - Each team will receive one 30 second timeout each half at which time the clock will stop.
 Timeouts will not carry over to the next half.
 If a team does not return to the field in a prompt manner after the timeout they will either lose possession of the ball or be assessed a delay of game penalty.

-- There will be no overtime in regulation games.
+- There will be no overtime in regulation pool play.

 - Substitutions will be on the fly only, except on a time serving penalty.
-In that case the teams will have a quick horn to get EMO or EMD on the field.
+In that case the teams will have a quick substitution to get EMO or EMD on the field.

 - There will be no stick checks unless requested by the opposing coach.
 If the stick is found to be legal, the challenging team will be assessed a timeout.
 If no timeouts remain, a delay of game technical foul will be assessed.
 If the stick is not legal, the appropriate penalty will be assessed.
 Sticks must meet either NCAA or NFHS standards.